backdrop-contrib/bee/Usage.md

 *Options:*
 - `--hide-progress` - Hide the download progress bar.
+- `--allow-multisite-copy` - Override the check that would prevent the project being downloaded to a multisite site if the project exists in the shared project directory.

 *Examples:*
 - `bee download webform` - Download the Webform module.
 - `bee download simplify thesis bamboo` - Download the Simplify module, Thesis theme, and Bamboo layout.
 - `bee download devel --hide-progress` - Download the Devel module, and don't show the download progress bar.
+- 'bee --site=site_name download simplify --allow-multisite-copy' - Download an additional copy of the Simplify module into the site_name multisite module folder.

 #### `enable`
 *Description:* Enable one or more projects (modules, themes, layouts).